18F/handbook/pages/travel-and-leave/overtime.md

 Generally, travel comp time is used as a “gap filler” when you are traveling outside of your regular work hours during a regular work day, but not officially “performing work.”

-For further details, refer to the [Compensation for Government Travel slidedeck](https://drive.google.com/file/d/1RFSq_4KdMza_pkcHGp9Hy2RNR2ryLs0b/view?usp=sharing) to determine the breakdown of your hours.
+For further details, current GSA employees can refer to the [Compensation for Government Travel slidedeck](https://drive.google.com/file/d/1RFSq_4KdMza_pkcHGp9Hy2RNR2ryLs0b/view?usp=sharing) to determine the breakdown of your hours.
 Please contact your Timekeeper or an HR Specialist at your agency if you have questions.

 ### Calculating travel comp time

-For calculating travel comp time hours, travel ends when you check in at the hotel.
+For calculating travel comp time hours, travel ends when you check in at the hotel or arrive home.
 Travel comp time hours are based on elapsed time.
 Use the time zone at departure to calculate elapsed time.

 To accurately report travel time, we recommend keeping a log of: